priyanshu-kumar23/myntra-website/README.md

 - Authentication process undercover with Local Storage.
 - Pagination for each category with working mega dropdown.
-- Dynamic Products, Wishlist page using local json data.
+- Dynamic Products, Wishlist page using locally created json data.
 - All the product description, prices, discounts, are updated in real time.

 ## Responsibilities 💪